 Our social workers can help you if you’re going through a difficult time.
 You may want to get counselling, help and emotional support.

 It’s always a good idea to talk to someone you’re close to.
-Especially if you’re worried about any debts you may have, it may help to talk to someone you trust.
+If you’re worried about any debts you may have, it may help to talk to someone you trust.
 This could be a friend, family member or someone in your community.

 Find a financial counsellor

 National Debt Helpline provides a free, confidential and independent service.

 You can find a financial counsellor on the National Debt Helpline website.